 We provide a wide range of extra-curricular activities and pride ourselves on strong pastoral support.
 We incorporate democratic principles, value the rule of law, support individual liberty and foster a community in which different faiths and beliefs are respected.

-Our Religious Education programme, ‘Come and See’, incorporates the study of other faiths; two weeks a year are set aside for in depth study of another faith system.
+Our Religious Education programme, ‘Come and See’, incorporates the study of other faiths; a week each term is set aside for in depth study of another faith system.
 We invite visitors into school to talk about their faith in order to further develop children’s understanding.

-During assemblies we explore and discuss themes, make links with our learning and explore moral messages.
+During worship, assemblies and in our classrooms, we explore and discuss themes, make links with our learning and explore moral messages.
 Love one another as I have loved you (John 13:34-35) encapsulates the important message to treat others as we would wish to be treated.
 Tolerance, forgiveness and respect are strongly promoted.
+We have a strong desire for all our pupils to be given the opportunity to live life to the full (John 10:10) and our approach seeks to bring this to fruition.

 Our positive behaviour strategies enable children to make decisions that benefit others – not just themselves.
-House Groups, the Special Friend buddy system, Golden Time and restorative approaches encourage children to further develop the communication and interpersonal skills which are essential to living a happy and fulfilling life not just in modern Britain but as a global citizens.
+House Groups, the Special Friend buddy system, Golden Rules, Respect 30 time and our Restorative Approaches encourage children to further develop the communication and interpersonal skills which are essential to living a happy and fulfilling life not just in modern Britain but as a global citizens.